<break> tags to insert an explicit silence at a specific point —

 Syntax

-attribute values may use single or double quotes.
+Use the self-closing form.
+Attribute values may use single or double quotes.

 Durations are snapped

-The model is trained on three discrete pause lengths: 200 ms, 400 ms, and 500 ms. Whatever you request is snapped to the nearest trained value (ties resolve to the longer pause), so the effective pauses are:| You write | You get |
+The model is trained on three discrete pause lengths: 200 ms, 400 ms, and 500 ms. Whatever you request is snapped to the nearest trained value (ties resolve to the longer pause), so the effective pauses are:

 <break time="500ms"/><break time="500ms"/> ≈ 1 s.